List open files.

 46 specifies the IP version, IPv4 or IPv6 that applies to the following address.

-'6' may be be specified only if the UNIX dialect supports IPv6.
+'6' can be be specified only if the UNIX dialect supports IPv6.

 If neither '4' nor '6' is specified, the following address applies to all IP versions.